skypto/yelpcamp/README.md

 An App that provides users with information about various campgrounds available in specific locations.
 It also provides comments and reviews from other users.

-#V6.0.0
+# V6.1.0
+* Add login routes
+* Add login templates

+# V6.0.0
 User Autentication and login with passport
-* Install all packages needed for authentication
+* Install all packages needed for authentication.

 `$ npm install --save passport passport-local passport-local-mongoose express-session`
 * Define 'user' model